MosesEbere/multi-robot-consensus/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- The [LARICS team](https://github.com/larics) at the University of Zagreb for the Sphero simulation package.

 ## Authors: